jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 12/13/2021 <!-- lfm -->
+**Last updated:** 12/20/2021 <!-- lfm -->
-1. <!-- lfm -->For the First Time by Black Country, New Road
+1. <!-- lfm -->Calculating Infinity by The Dillinger Escape Plan
-2. <!-- lfm -->Loveless by My Bloody Valentine
+2. <!-- lfm -->For the First Time by Black Country, New Road
-3. <!-- lfm -->To See the Next Part of the Dream by Parannoul
+3. <!-- lfm -->Loveless by My Bloody Valentine
-4. <!-- lfm -->The Great Dismal by Nothing
+4. <!-- lfm -->Velocity: Design: Comfort. by Sweet Trip
-5. <!-- lfm -->Deathconsciousness by Have a Nice Life
+5. <!-- lfm -->The Great Dismal by Nothing